-During read operation, since there is no rwx signal to indicate whether the operation is read or write.
+During read operation, since there is no rwx signal to indicate whether the operation is read or write, the read operation for SPI interface needs to be handled differently from the MCU interface.
 After csx is driven low, the first cycle is always a command write cycle, which specifies the register to access.
 The second cycle is still a command write cycle.
 If the command in this cycle matches the command in register LRR, the SPI interface will enter read mode.
 The subsequent cycles will be read cycles.
 If the command does not match, the SPI interface will remain in write mode.